 What should I do if I want to forward some personal belongings to campus?

 Personal belongings should be shipped after the student arrives on campus and should be addressed directly to the University box number where you will receive all mail being sent to you.
 This box number will be available for you to view through the portal in July.
-For more information regarding sending items to your student mailbox see Student Mailing Tips on the Mail Center website.
+For more information regarding sending items to your student mailbox see The Mail Center website.

 Safety & Security